Permanent staff

 Nicolas Homberg is a GRICAD research engineer.
 His reasearch projects are closely related to the team and he is co-supervised by Magali Richard.

-Lucie Lamothe is a research engineer working on improving deconvolution methods for Pancreatic ductal adenocarcinoma (PDAC) data, and data generation for data challenges.
-She joined the Methods and Algorithm for Genomics (MAGe) team in january 2024.
+Lucie Lamothe is a research engineer supervised by Magali Richard, working on improving deconvolution methods for Pancreatic ductal adenocarcinoma (PDAC) data, and data generation for data challenges.
+She joined the team in january 2024.

 PhD students